 - Respond efficiently to the court when requested or prompted

-Divorce proceedings are largely an administrative exercise with four different stages, all of which require you to complete paperwork in order to get a divorce.
+Divorce proceedings are largely an administrative exercise with five different stages, all of which require you to complete paperwork in order to get a divorce.

 Let’s walk through the divorce process and see roughly how long each stage takes to complete.

-Step 1) File a D8 Divorce Petition Form – Approx. 6-10 Weeks
+1) File a D8 Divorce Petition Form – Approx. 6 to 10 Weeks

 To start a divorce application, you need to complete a divorce petition form and submit it to the court.
 This can be done via post or online if you choose an online divorce.